Statement Regarding Novel Coronavirus

 The information reviewed included the U.S. Federal government’s enforcement of travel prohibitions and restrictions on international travelers to enter the U.S., and the imposition of travel restrictions issued by cancer centers, academic institutions, and pharmaceutical companies.
 All of these factors materially affect the viability of the programs for these conferences, and the AACR has consequently made this difficult decision.

-Please note that this decision applies to these four conferences and does not impact other planned AACR events.
+Please note that this decision applies to these conferences and does not impact other planned AACR events.

 We recognize that the new data, exchange of information, and opportunities for collaboration offered by these conferences are highly valued by the cancer research community, and we are working to reschedule the conferences as soon as possible.